Are 26-Inch Mountain Bikes Obsolete?

 On the other hand, larger wheels may be slower and smoother than 26-inch wheels, especially on smooth roads or when riding at high speeds.
 They may also be less stable and less comfortable for long rides, particularly for taller riders.

-Whether 26-inch wheels are a good choice for you will depend on your intended use and personal preferences.
+Whether 26-inch wheels are a good choice depends on your intended use and personal preferences.
 If you want a versatile bike that can handle a variety of terrain and conditions, 26-inch wheels may be a good choice.
 However, consider larger wheels if you plan to primarily ride on smooth roads or want a fast and efficient bike.

 Is it worth upgrading to a 26 Mtb?